population-research/uganda-covid/response/wber_response.md

-    **Response:** The only food security-related question in UNPS 2019/20 asks whether there has been a situation in the last 12 months when there was not enough food to feed the household plus two follow-up questions about why and what months this occurred in.
+    **Response:** The only food security-related question in UNPS 2019/20 asks whether there has been a situation in the last 12 months when there was not enough food to feed the household, plus two follow-up questions about why and what months this occurred in.
+    Unfortunately, this question does not align with any of the food insecurity questions asked in the phone survey.
     We now discuss in the subsection on Food Insecurity Measurement the differences across the surveys and why we cannot use the NPS as the baseline.
     See also our response to Referee 2 on the interpretation of the effects.